-While the signs table typically gives you most of the information you need about the function, it is also useful to study the behavior of the function in the vicinity of a root, to double-check the signs table and sometimes to find out more about the function.
+While the signs table typically gives you most of the information you need about the function, we saw that in some cases the situation is not so clear-cut.
+In these cases, it is also useful to study the behavior of the function in the vicinity of a root, to double-check the signs table and sometimes to find out more about the function.

-EXAMPLE 1: Consider the function $f(x) = (x - 1)(2 - x^2)$.
-Near x = 1, of course, f(x) is close to 0 (because the x - 1 term becomes very small).
+EXAMPLE 1: Consider the function $f(x) = (x-1)(2-x^2)$.
+Near x=1, of course, f(x) is close to 0 (because the x-1 term becomes very small).
 But what does it look like?